 records to be those in your access database, and not just set to the date of the import.
 You can enable modifications for these fields via Setup > Customize Interface

 When you do this, the audit fields become updateable, and you can import data and preserve the audit

 Normally Apsona does not let you update audit fields, for the same reason.
 But if you have the above permission enabled in your org, you can set the "Allow

 update of audit fields" checkbox in the above popup, and Apsona will let you import into and modify audit fields.

-Apsona will not remember these settings between refreshes of the page.
-If you make a change to these settings, they will remain in
+Apsona will not remember these settings in this popup between refreshes of the page.
+If you make a change to these settings in this popup, they will remain in

 effect only until you reload the Apsona page.
 But this is sufficient if you wish to temporarily change the batch size for a